pglen/pyvserv/README.md

 ## Testing:

- Pytest tyest cases all pass.
+ Pytest test cases all pass.
 Note that the pytest process starts the pyvserv.py at the first test, and terminates it after the last test.
 Please make sure it does not interfere with production.
+More test coming soon ....

     ============================= test session starts ==============================
     platform linux -- Python 3.10.12, pytest-7.4.3, pluggy-1.0.0